JeffreyJackovich/slack_weather_bot/README.md

 ### 1.2 Rasa
 Rasa is an open source machine learning toolkit for developers to expand bots beyond answering simple questions.
-Rasa contains two library's: rasa_nlu and rasa_core [2] [3].
+Rasa contains two library's: rasa_nlu and rasa_core [3] [4].
 The former turns natural language into structured data, and the latter is a machine learning engine for conversational software.

 ##  2. Methodology:
-I used RasaHQ's Machine Learning (ML) and natural language processing library's to connect Slack with a weather API to provide weather information.
+I followed Justina Petraityė's "creating a chatbot tutorial", which used RasaHQ's Machine Learning (ML) and natural language processing library's to connect Slack with a weather API [2].

 ## 3. Future Work: